Reesy/cpp-compilation-reference/3_hello_header_file/readme.md

-#### Compile an application that uses multiple files with declarations in header files.
+#### Compile an application that uses multiple files with declarations in a header file.
 	g++ main.cpp hello.cpp -o myapplication